kuanting/aiwings/docker-deployment/README.md

   - Note: Your SSL certificate folder must include two separate files named `certificate.crt` and `private.key`.

 **If you haven't installed RabbitMQ or MySQL yet:**
-- Don't change anything.
+- It can be used directly without changing anything.
+- You can set your app's IP by changing the value of `URL_FRONTEND` to your IP or domain.
+  - Default frontend address: **URL_FRONTEND=localhost**
-- You only can change your MySQL 'root' user's password if you want.
+- You also can change your MySQL 'root' user's password if you want.
   - Default 'root' password: **MYSQL_ROOT_PASSWORD=password**

 **If you already install MySQL:**